A Complete Guide to Pontoon Boat Sea Legs

 Alternatives to Sea Legs and Lifts

 For some pontoon owners, sea legs aren’t a suitable match.
-The pricing is one of the most significant issues.
-If you don’t want to spend money on sea legs, lifts, or even a dock, there are other options for protecting and securing your boat.
+Pricing is one of the most significant issues.
+If you don’t want to spend money on sea legs, lifts, or even a dock, other options exist for protecting and securing your boat.

 There are a few alternatives available to you:

 1) Anchor your boat to a dock or a deck.
-To begin, master some of those useful, Houdini-esque nautical knots.
+To begin, master some of those practical, Houdini-esque nautical knots.

-To be fair, while utilizing sea legs, you’ll probably want to protect your pontoon as well.
-Because it will still be exposed to the weather, a decent cover, such as this Pyle UV protection cover (see price on Amazon) that is mildew resistant and waterproof, is a smart option.
+While utilizing sea legs, you’ll probably want to protect your pontoon as well.
+Because it will still be exposed to the weather, a decent cover, such as this Pyle UV protection cover (see price on Amazon) that is mildew resistant and waterproof, is an intelligent option.

-These are fantastic solutions if you can’t afford sea legs or your own dock right now.
+These are fantastic solutions if you can’t afford sea legs or your dock.
 Sea legs are not cheap.
 Docks are the same way.
-Our budgets don’t always allow for them… Some people are simply more cost-conscious than others.
+Our budgets don’t always allow for them… Some people are more cost-conscious than others.

 How Many Sea Legs Your Pontoon Needs

-The number of sea legs you need is determined on the overall length and weight of your pontoon.
-Keep in mind, however, that your pontoon may not be suited for sea legs if it is longer than 30 feet or shorter than 18 feet.
+Your pontoon’s overall length and weight determine the sea legs you need.
+Remember, however, that your pontoon may not be suited for sea legs if it is longer than 30 feet or shorter than 18 feet.

 In most situations, though, each end of the boat is equipped with a set of sea legs.
-Obviously, longer pontoons will necessitate more.
+Longer pontoons will necessitate more.
 To learn what your pontoon’s make and model requires, consult your dealer and installer.

 Sea Leg Safety and Stability